Turgerel/ScanSphere/graph-construction.md

 The design for the algorithm written in Part 2 is written below, with the names of the appropriate MongoDB collections.

-1. **Execute the nmap scans as already implemented and populate the database's nmapData Collection (in other words, the raw nmap scan data).**
+1. **Execute the nmap scans as already implemented and populate the database's nmapData Collection (in other words, the raw nmap scan data).** a.)
-..a.)
 The Node collection, the Edge collection, and the Attribute collection in the ScanData database.
 These four collections generate a document per entry, and each document has its own automatically generated Object ID.